Growing Calls To Close Immigration Courts And Release Detainees As Virus Spreads

 And some U.S. immigration courts have closed in response to the coronavirus pandemic.
 But others are still open, and hearings for immigrants in detention are still taking place — despite calls from judges, prosecutors and immigration lawyers to postpone them.

-The union that represents immigration judges renewed its calls to close down all immigration courts after an ICE prosecutor in Newark, New Jersey tested positive for coronavirus, the union said on Twitter.
+The union that represents immigration judges renewed its calls to close down all immigration courts after an ICE prosecutor in Newark, N.J., tested positive for coronavirus, the union said on Twitter.

 Ashley Tabaddor, president of the immigration judge's union, said there's been no transparency from the government.
 "COVID-19 does not discriminate," she told reporters, according to KERA.
 "There's no engagement.
 There's no discussion with any stakeholder."